Worldwide Webcams

 Wood Island Light is an active lighthouse on the eastern edge of Wood Island in Saco Bay, on the southern coast of Maine.
 The lighthouse is located at the end of the Saco River.
 This lighthouse is a 47-foot conical white tower of granite rubble.
 It's construction was started in 1808 (the same year it was opened, and it's the nation's eleventh-oldest lighthouse).
 It was automated in 1986.
 Wood Island lighthouse's height is 47 feet / 14 meters and range is 18 nautical miles (33 km; 21 mi).

-Moosehead Lake at Rockwood, Maine, USA
+Moosehead Lake at Indian Hill Trading Post, Maine, USA

-Moosehead Lake is 246 feet/75 meters deep, making it the second deepest lake in Maine.
+Moosehead Lake is the largest body of fresh water in Maine.
+It's 246 feet/75 meters deep, making it the second overall deepest lake in Maine.
 There are over 80 islands in this cold water lake, the largest being Sugar Island.
 The lake has 10 beaches.
 There is a weather station in the namesake community of Moosehead on the middle part of the western lakeshore.
 Moosehead Lake's area has a humid continental climate and winters are cold and snowy, whereas summers are mild.
 The annual temperature is about 40°F (4°C).
 The lake sees on average 98 inches / 250 cm of snow each season.
 Plus yes, the lake freezes each winter.

 - New Hampshire -